 The increased number of visitors has led to paths becoming very muddy when wet.
 The car park is often full in the mornings limiting numbers of visitors that can park at the wood.
-There are problems with a few irresponsible dog owners with out of control dogs chasing wildlife, and dog mess becoming an issue.
+There are problems with a few irresponsible dog owners with out of control dogs chasing wildlife, and dog fouling becoming an issue.
 There is occasional fly tipping in the car park and at the layby entrance.
-There is an opportunity to encourage more people from the western side of Dundee to access the woodland however ability accessing transport may be a constraint.
-Lack of staff capacity to hold annual events.